pascalmermeold/dapperdoe/readme.md

 You can customize DapperDoe UI with some options :

+####Snippets Container

+By default, a sidebar containing the draggable snippets will appear on the right of the screen.
+But you can place the snippets in a custom div if you want.
+To do so, use the `snippetsContainer` option:

+	window.app = new DapperDoe.App({
+		...,
+		snippetsContainer: $('#my_own_sidebar'),
+        ...
+	});

 ####Color Palette

 A default color palette is provided by default.
 You can customize it by giving DapperDoe the base colors you want to use :